FAIRE INTERNSHIP

 Problem

-Retailers are cancelling their membership because they don't understand the value and benefits of Insider.
+From user research, retailers are cancelling their membership because they don't understand the value and benefits of Insider.

 My Impact